superzrb126/learning/Docker-0.3.0-release-note,-May-6-2013.md

 Hi everyone,

-we're excited to announce the new version of Docker today.
-This version is really special since it brings support for the public Index allowing repository search.
+We're excited to announce the new version of Docker today.
+This version brings 3 highly demanded features: data volumes, a searchable index and the first open-source release of the docker registry!

+Let us know what you think!
+We're always available on irc.freenode.net #docker.
+Feel free to open an issue on Docker's main repository: https://github.com/dotcloud/docker.

 # CONTENTS